 “The NEU supports the conclusion of the authors of this volume that “expanding the number of grammar schools is unlikely to increase levels of educational or social mobility in this country”.
 This calls into question why the Government is promoting an expansion in the number of grammar school places in England through its £50 million a year Selective Schools Expansion Fund.

 “If this Government is serious about advancing social mobility, it would do better to ensure that all schools have the funding they need to provide a high-quality education for their pupils.”

 In 2018 Durham University published research on grammar schools and on the attainment of pupils at selective schools comparative to non-selective schools.

 Amongst its key points, the report "Grammar schools in England: a new analysis of social segregation and academic outcomes", claims that social mobility is hampered by grammar schools.

 Last year Damian Hinds (Education secretary at the time), called for the restoration of Grammar schools to kick start ‘social mobility’ and promote social justice.

-The researchers say a policy of increasing selection within the schools system is dangerous for equality in society, but today (11 May), in a drive to create more good school places for families, Education Secretary Damien Hinds has unveiled measures to launch the Selective Schools Expansion Fund, with £50million available for 2018-19 so that existing selective schools can expand their premises to create more places.
+The researchers say a policy of increasing selection within the schools system is dangerous for equality in society, but in a drive to create more good school places for families, the Government still unveiled measures to launch their £50 million a year Selective Schools Expansion Fund, so that existing selective schools can expand their premises to create more places.

 Instead, the Durham University researchers are calling on the Government to phase out grammar schools as their analysis shows that Grammar schools are no better or worse than non-selective state schools in terms of attainment, but grouping more able and privileged children in grammar schools can harm the majority of others who don’t attend those schools.